genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 .. image:: images/MN-regions-sort.png

-Finally, you can export not only the complete table of top differential methylated regions for all the groups (**Export Data (for all comparisons, as .tsv)**) but also the list of regions with associated statistics for the one comparison in TSV format (**Download filtered data for current comparison as .tsv**).
+Finally, you can export both the complete table of top differential methylated regions for all the groups (**Export Data (for all comparisons, as .tsv)**) and the list of regions with associated statistics for the one comparison in TSV format (**Download filtered data for current comparison as .tsv**).